Amid tensions with China, Philippines gets bolder – DW – 05/11/2023

 Hague ruling favors the Philippines

 In 2016, an international tribunal in The Hague ruled overwhelmingly in favor of the Philippines in its long-running maritime dispute with China over claims of ownership of areas of the South China Sea.
-Beijing asserts that territory, within its own so-called nine-dash line, is its own, despite this being declared by The Hague as unlawful under international law.
+Beijing asserts that the territory within its so-called nine-dash line is its own, despite this being declared by The Hague as unlawful under international law.
 China rejects the ruling, which also found that Beijing's recent land reclamation activities, and other activities in Philippine waters, were illegal.

 Last week, President Marcos said that Beijing had agreed to "sit down" and discuss fishing rights.
 He reiterated that a "direct communication line" should be established and that the overall priority was to safeguard Philippine maritime security.
 He said that he had asked the Philippines Coast Guard and Department of Foreign Affairs to put together a map of fishing grounds to present to Beijing.